-HINT: Go to WebCEO’s Site Health > SEO Analysis tool to check your pages for structured data, as well as the other SEO factors that can help you or else… block your site from higher rankings.
+HINT: Go to WebCEO’s Site Health > Landing Page SEO to check your pages for structured data, as well as the other SEO factors that can help you or else… block your site from higher rankings.

 3. SET CHECKPOINTS AND TRACK RESULTS

 Checkpoints matter.
 They help you see if your strategy is effective enough to keep on using it.

 Use WebCEO’s Rank Tracking tool to check your site positions in ALL types of search results (knowledge panel and featured snippets, paid and organic results, image and video results, shopping, news, hotels and places) across ALL locations where your potential customers might search from – usually cities and zip codes!

 See how people are already finding your site or the sites of your clients.
 Google Search Console will be your best friend here.